mavenrank/library-management/frontend/README.md

 # library-management - frontend

+prerequisite - npm

+Switch to the directory using `cd frontend`
 Create a Vite application using the following commands:

 This will create the vite dependencies in the same folder and no new folder is created.
 This is a one time set up and not required when the source is set up off github.